 - 21st January 2018 : Helen Bartlett HKP Youthworker contributed to a chapter on community youth work based on experience of successful delivery in Hangleton and Knoll.
 More details on the University of Brighton blog.

-- 13th April 2017 : Building a community from the bottom up requires time but the community development approach brings long term and sustainable benefits.
-This report details the impact of work with and for our local Black and Minority ethnic community
+- 13th April 2017 : Building a community from the bottom up requires time, but the community development approach brings long-term and sustainable benefits.
+This report details the impact of work with and for our local black and minority ethnic communities.

-- 9th April 2017 : Community Development team have published their Older People's Community Development Work End of Year Report 2016-17 for download.
+- 9th April 2017 : Our Community Development team's Older People's Community Development Work End of Year Report for 2016-17.

-- 23rd November 2016 : This 3 minute film is made by local young men who chose to highlight the impact of youthwork on bullying for them
+- 23rd November 2016 : This 3 minute film was made by local young men who chose to highlight the impact of youth work on bullying for them

 - 23rd November 2016 : This 10 minute film was first shown at the AGM on 16th November 2016 and showcases the impact of HKPs work on the local community

 - 24th March 2016 : The Hangleton and Knoll Project were delighted to have been honoured by the High Sheriff of Sussex for their work in the community at a special service at St Margaret's Church Ditchling.
-HKP Vice Chair Raminder Gill and Joanna Martindale HKP CEO collected the award and cheque on 17th March 2016.
+HKP Vice Chair Raminder Gill and HKP CEO Joanna Martindale collected the award and cheque on 17 March 2016.

-- 10th March 2016 : Over February 2016 HKP staff and volunteers undertook a questionnaire with patients of Hangleton Manor to try to ascertain the impact of the surgery potential closure.
-This report was produced.
+- 10th March 2016 : A report of the questionnaires completed by HKP staff and volunteers with patients of Hangleton Manor in February 2016 to try to ascertain the impact of the Surgery's potential closure.
 This local report fed into this City report pulled together by our partners CommunityWorks which detailed the results of similar exercises across other Practice PLC surgeries.

-- 1st December 2015 : The Fairness Commission has been set up to hear residents stories about what works and doesn't work in the City for them.
-Please download their form for more details
+- 1st December 2015 : The Fairness Commission was set up to hear residents stories about what works and doesn't work in the City for them.

 - 7th August 2015 : The community insight data for the Knoll estate provides a set of reports showing key social and economic indicators for that area compared to national averages.